Freedom of Information

 At each stage, we will try to deal with the complaint and send a detailed response within the timescales set out above.
 Where this is not possible, you will receive a letter explaining why, and giving a date by which you will receive a detailed reply.

-If, having exhausted the Commission’s Complaints Procedure, you are still unsatisfied; you are entitled to complain to the Parliamentary Commissioner for Administration, often known as the Parliamentary Ombudsman.
+If, having exhausted the Commission’s Complaints Procedure, you are still unsatisfied; you are entitled to complain to the Parliamentary Commissioner for Administration, also known as the Parliamentary & Health Service Ombudsman.
 However, the Parliamentary Ombudsman can only consider complaints which are referred by a Member of Parliament, so you will need to contact your MP.
 You should bear in mind that the Ombudsman will normally expect you to have gone through all stages of our complaints procedure first.

-The address of the Parliamentary Commissioner for Administration is:
+The address of the Parliamentary & Health Service Ombudsman is:

 The Ombudsman's telephone number is 0345 015 4033.